Prethermalization without temperature: NMR Floquet drive

-The NMR experiment prepared a weakly magnetized mixed initial state and found that, for strong enough interactions $J$, the global magnetization measured stroboscopically exhibits a robust period doubled response, \emph{even with a small non-zero imperfection $\epsilon$} in the rotation angle.
-For weaker interactions, the system crosses over to a regime with ``beating" at a frequency that tracks $\epsilon$ instead of robust period doubling---thereby crossing over from a regime with a time-crystalline signature to one without.
-For any non-zero $\epsilon$, the system is genuinely driven and will eventually approach the infinite temperature ensemble, $\rho \propto \mathbb{I}$.
-The challenge is thus to generate long timescales, $t_h$ and $t_m$, both for the approximate non-conservation of energy and the approximate non-conservation of $\Sztot$ respectively.
+On the other hand, for any non-zero $\epsilon$, the system is genuinely driven and will eventually approach the infinite temperature ensemble, $\rho \propto \mathbb{I}$. \emph{The challenge is thus to generate long timescales, $t_h$ and $t_m$, both for the approximate non-conservation of energy and the approximate non-conservation of $\Sztot$ respectively. }

+Second, note that the second line of Eq.~\eqref{eq:Floquetdrive} implies that $hT_1$ is only defined modulo $2\pi$, and hence cannot be made arbitrarily large for this drive: \emph{there is no simple high-field limit}.
+We will show that the dynamics in this system can be explained via an approximate long-lived conservation of $\Sztot$.
+However, the approximate conservation of $\Sztot$ -- the central emergent feature -- is not due to a large field $h$.
+Instead, it is the smallness of the detuning $\epsilon$ of the global spin rotation, which controls \emph{both} the strength of driving \emph{and} the strength of the $\Sztot$ violation.
+We emphasize that while a large magnetic field is used in the NMR set up to obtain an interaction Hamiltonian $H_c$ that conserves $\Sztot$ within the secular approximation, the periodic drive as a whole comprises both the interaction Hamiltonian (with the field) and the global spin rotation --- and there is no simple large field limit to obtain $\Sztot$ conservation for $U(T)$ as a whole.

-Consider first the low-frequency regime when $\omega =2\pi/T_1 \ll \{J,h\}$.
-Here, the experiment finds that the envelope of $M(nT)$ decays {exponentially} in time. $|M(t)|\sim e^{-t/t_d}$, with a decay time $t_d \sim 1/\epsilon^2$.
+Third, in the low-frequency regime when $\omega =2\pi/T_1 \ll \{J,h\}$, the experiment finds that the envelope of $M(nT)$ decays {exponentially} in time so there is no long-lived signal.
+In this regime, there is no quasi-conservation of energy and $|M(t)|\sim e^{-t/t_d}$, with a decay time $t_d \sim 1/\epsilon^2$.
 This is the ``dephasing regime"~\cite{Misha3T}.
 The basic picture is that the operator $\Sztot$ gets ``rotated away" from the $z$ axis by an angle $\epsilon$ every drive cycle under the action of $P^x_\epsilon$.
 The component of the polarization in the $XY$ plane gets dephased under the action of $H_c$, while the component parallel to $z$ remains conserved while $H_c$ acts.
 This gives a decay $M(n)\sim \cos(\epsilon)^n$, consistent with the observed exponential decay upon expanding in small $\epsilon$.
+In the next section, we will work instead in the high-frequency limit which allows us to enter a prethermal regime.